Atlantis

 An Error in Translation Sinks a Fabled City in the Wrong Sea

 It was the firm conviction of Princess Ruspoli that Atlantis did not lie submerged somewhere in the Atlantic or any other ocean.
-The Atlantic ocean placement rests entirely on Plato’s description.
+The Atlantic ocean placement is an assumption based on Plato’s description.
 And yet a single line from his “Timaeus” tells us how little Plato knew of geography, and how little he bothered to check.
 In this line he refers to the lost kingdom and continent of Atlantis as being far out in the Atlantic Ocean, adding: “back when that sea was navigable.”
 This ocean he placed “beyond the pillars of Heracles (Hercules),” which are two rocky points that flank the mouth of the Mediterranean.
-Those points are known today as Gibraltar to the north, at the tip of Spain, and Ceuta, to the south, in northern Morocco.
+Those points are known today as Gibraltar to the north, at the tip of Spain, and the city of Ceuta to the south, in northern Morocco.

 A Journey to the truth

-A Greek Tourist of the Fifth Century B.C.
+A Greek Tourist of the Fifth Century B.C.karnak

 Let us for the moment take our minds back to ancient Greece: